nayaksomkar/Sqlapi/ReadME.md

-Here’s a concise and simple instruction text with bullet points for each file.
-The instructions include the sequence for execution:

----

-### Instructions for Marketplace Setup and Display
+# Instructions for Marketplace Setup and Display

-#### 1. **Database and Table Creation**
+## 1. Database and Table Creation
 **File Name: `sqldbcreate.py` and `mongodbcreate.py`**

 - **Purpose:** Create the MySQL database and tables.